Lapoint Costa Rica Surf Camp in Santa Teresa is a must-try experience!

 SURF CAMP LEADERS

-Whether it relates to the food, what to do in the surrounding areas, or in case you’re injured – they’ll look after you.
+Whether it relates to the food, what to do in the surrounding areas, or in case you’re injured, you’ll be treated like family.

-The Social Host will also initiate the night activities and games so that everyone gets to meet everyone and interact with each other.
+The social hosts will also initiate the night activities and games so that everyone gets to interact with each other.

 When I was there, 70% of the surf camp participants were young Norwegian girls in their early twenties.

-The rest was mostly from other European countries such as Sweden, Denmark, Netherlands, Germany, UK and there was one American.
+The rest were mostly from other European countries such as Sweden, Denmark, Netherlands, Germany, the UK, and America.

-Despite the big age gap and differences in culture everyone got along very well and made the most out of their stay.
+Despite the age gaps and differences in culture everyone got along with each other and made the most out of their stay.